Éric Chavot

-Éric Chavot (born 1967) is a French Michelin starred chef.
+Éric Chavot (/fr/; born 1967) is a French Michelin starred chef.
 He was working the head chef at the Bob Bob Cité and Bob Bob Ricard restaurants in London until January 2020, as well as the consultant chef at the Royal Albert Hall's Coda restaurant.
 Born in Arcachon, Gironde, Chavot was trained at the Boucanier, then at the Patio.

 In Britain

 Chavot trained in France before moving to London to continue his culinary pursuits.
 He worked as sous chef under Raymond Blanc at Le Manoir aux Quat' Saisons in Great Milton, Oxfordshire; and then London's La Tante Claire and Harvey's.
 He then worked as Head Chef at Marco Pierre White's "The Restaurant", the Hyde Park Hotel and Chez Nico at Ninety, Park Lane, London.
 He then started his own restaurant Interlude de Chavot and later Chavot on the Fulham Road.

 The Capital

 Chavot was appointed Head Chef of The Capital Restaurant in August 1999, with the menu based around French cuisine-inspired dishes.
 His flavourful and creatively presented dishes earned him two Michelin stars.
 The Guardian's critic Jay Rayner judged:

 The point here is the food, which is the sort of brilliant faux paysanne stuff you get when you put a culinary aristocrat in the kitchen.

 Marco Pierre White describes Chavot as "The best in London without a doubt."
 In 2008, Chavot represented the United Kingdom at the 25th anniversary celebration of the International Academy of Gastronomy, held at the Hotel Le Bristol in Paris.